 The Bolivar Peninsula has a long history of fortifications.
 Many were built on the site of the present Fort Travis Seashore Park.
 Fort Travis was the first fort established by the Republic of Texas (1836) to protect the Galveston harbor entrance.
 Using army recruits and slave labor, an octagonal earth and timber fortification was built.

 Fort Travis was named in honor of William B. Travis, a famous defender of the Alamo.
 Fort Travis received a Texas Historical Marker in 1993.
-In the background is Battery 236.

 After the 1900 hurricane, a 17 foot seawall was constructed on the Gulf side of the fort.
 Fort Travis was occupied by soldiers in both World Wars, and served as an internment camp for several German prisoners of war during World War II.
 In 1973, the fort was purchased by the Galveston County Commissioners for use as a public park.
 This photo shows Battery Ernst after the 1900 storm, when it was severely damaged.